Jaki-pro/qtec-spa/README.md

 ### 2. Start the Backend Server

-In the `server` directory, run:
+In a new terminal, go to the `server` directory and run:

 ```
-npm start
+npm run dev
 ```

 The backend will start on its configured port (default: 5000).